-"Without risk, you don't get anywhere, you don't change things," Cosey Fanni Tutti says, reflecting on the dramatic fallout from Prostitution, the 1976 art show that almost lost the ICA its funding and was even raked over in the House of Commons.
-It was her sex magazine works, framed clippings of her modeling work for real sex magazines and works that incorporated her used tampons, that caught the most flack in the press.
-The show functioned as a retrospective of COUM Transmissions, the radical performance art collective started in 1969 by Genesis P-Orridge, which Cosey — or 'Cosmosis' as Genesis had christened her — joined a year later.
-Marking both the end of COUM and the birth of pioneering industrial music project Throbbing Gristle, the artists couldn't have wished for a more apoplectic review than that of Tory MP Nicholas Fairbairn, who furiously labelled them "the wreckers of civilization."
+"Without risk, you don't get anywhere, you don't change things," Cosey Fanni Tutti says, reflecting on the dramatic fallout from Prostitution, the 1976 art show that almost lost the ICA its funding, and was even raked over in the House of Commons.
+It was her sex magazine works -- framed clippings of her modelling work for real sex magazines -- and works that incorporated her used tampons that caught the most flack in the press.
+The show functioned as a retrospective of COUM Transmissions, the radical performance art collective started in 1969 by Genesis P-Orridge, which Cosey -- or 'Cosmosis' as Genesis had christened her -- joined a year later.
+Marking both the end of COUM and the birth of pioneering industrial music project Throbbing Gristle, the artists couldn't have wished for a more apoplectic review than that of Tory MP Nicholas Fairbairn, who furiously labelled them "the wreckers of civilisation."

-In 2017, COUM's legacy is being celebrated as part of the Hull City of Culture program, but the artists didn't always receive such a warm welcome in their hometown.
-Banned from most venues, they also had their street performances shut down by the police, part of a campaign of harassment that finally drove them out of town and to London in 1973.
-In Cosey's recently-released autobiography, Art Sex Music, she paints a bracing picture of life on the estate she grew up on.
-Once, when another girl had beaten her up, she describes her dad marching her to the girl's house wielding garden shears: "I knocked on the door, surprise-punched her when she answered, and screamed at her that if she ever touched me again I'd be back and have her with the garden shears," she writes.
-"That's Hull for you".
+In 2017, COUM's legacy is being celebrated as part of the Hull City of Culture programme, but the artists didn't always receive such a warm welcome in their hometown.
+Banned from most venues, they also had their street performances shut down by the police -- part of a campaign of harassment that finally drove them out of town, and to London, in 1973.
+In Cosey's just-released autobiography, Art Sex Music, she paints a bracing picture of life on the estate where she grew up.
+Once, when another girl had beaten her up, she describes her dad marching her to the girl's house wielding garden shears: "I knocked on the door, surprise-punched her when she answered, and screamed at her that if she ever touched me again I'd be back and have her with the garden shears," she writes, concluding, "That's Hull for you".

 "COUM said: You live your life like it is a work," Cosey explains.
 "If you're creative every day, then that's what your life becomes.
 It becomes more about that than a career in banking or something; it isn't focused on anything else, so your life becomes about that artistic, creative drive".
 When COUM transformed into the band Throbbing Gristle, following that principle led to the birth of industrial music.
 While we might now associate it with mechanical noise and factory spaces, Cosey explains that the 'industrial' epithet referred to being industrious, rather than any particular sound.
 "It was about the work ethic; the creative work ethic - being dedicated to the purpose," she says.

 Cosey describes her move into sex work as having developed in a similarly organic and intuitive way.
 Initially, she was using cut-outs from sex magazines in her collages and mail art.
-Deciding it would be better to create the images herself, she got into photoshoots, beginning what she describes as a natural progression into stripping, and, eventually, hardcore films.
-"I don't think a lot of people realize, but in the 70s, a lot of art students — and I suppose you'd call them 'intellectuals' — did a lot of work for sex magazines," she says.
-Magazines like Curious (the first she appeared in) were a hybrid of sex and music, featuring pornographic images and articles on David Bowie.
+Deciding it would be better to create the images herself, she got into photoshoots, beginning what she describes as a natural progression into stripping, and eventually hardcore films.
+"I don't think a lot of people realise, but in the 70s, a lot of art students -- and I suppose you'd call them 'intellectuals' -- did a lot of work for sex magazines," she says.
+Magazines like Curious -- the first she appeared in -- were a hybrid of sex and music, featuring pornographic images, but also articles on David Bowie.
 Cosey got into stripping through a friend who was both a stripper and a writer for Artforum.

-As you might imagine, working in the sex industry in the 70s exposed Cosey to an even greater level of sexism and threat of sexual violence than usual.
+As you might imagine, working in the sex industry in the 70s exposed Cosey to an even greater level of sexism and threat of sexual violence than was usual.
 What is perhaps more disturbing about her autobiography is that the descriptions of life with Genesis are arguably worse.
-Depicting a manipulative and abusive relationship, Cosey alleges psychological and physical violence that includes being kicked, strangled, and, at one point, having a breeze block thrown at her from a height (it just missed her head, she writes).
-Despite the tsunami of sexism documented in the book — from judgemental family doctors to 'friends' attempting to have sex with her while she slept, the trials of living with Genesis, and sleazy photographers at work — Cosey is clear that she did not identify as a feminist.
-Sh writes that the movement simply offered another set of rules for women to live by.
+Depicting a manipulative and abusive relationship, Cosey alleges psychological and physical violence that includes being kicked, strangled, and at one point having a breeze block thrown at her from a height (it just missed her head, she writes).
+Despite the tsunami of sexism documented in the book -- from judgemental family doctors, to 'friends' attempting to have sex with her while she slept, the trials of living with Genesis, and sleazy photographers at work -- Cosey is clear that she did not identify as a feminist.
+The movement simply offered another set of rules for women to live by, she writes.
 She does, however, accept readings of her work as feminist now.
 "In retrospect, I think they are," she says.
 "Whether I acknowledged the fact that I was a feminist at the time, I was obviously acting outside what I 'should' have been".

-Though the book is motivated in part to tell Cosey's side of the story, after decades of alternate versions and wild rumors it is more so a document of a pioneering artist and musician and her experiences as a daughter, friend, lover, and mother.
-Having lived with the mantra "My life is my art, my art is my life" for almost 50 years, it's clear that Cosey has become a radical model for a creative life well lived.
+Though the book is motivated in part to tell Cosey's side of the story, after decades of alternate versions and wild rumours, it is moreso a document of a pioneering artist and musician, and her experiences as a daughter, friend, lover and mother.
+Having lived with the mantra 'My life is my art, my art is my life' for almost 50 years, it's clear that Cosey has become a master, a radical model for a creative life well lived.

 Text Charlotte Gush

-Topics:music, music interviews, culture, art, throbbing gristle, cosey fanni tutti, ica, prostitution, 20 jazz funk greats, art sex music, memoir, interviews, 2017, interview, chris carter, gensis p orridge
+Topics:music, music interviews, culture, art, throbbing gristle, cosey fanni tutti, ica, prostitution, 20 jazz funk greats, art sex music, memoir, interviews, 2017, interview, chris carter, genesis p orridge, charlotte gush